cerbero90/laravel-enum/README.md

 }
 ```

 The `EnumeratesSessionKeys` trait also uses `Enumerates`, hence all the features of this package.
-We can now call all the Laravel session methods without having to worry about forgetting/misspelling keys:
+We can now call all the Laravel session methods directly from our cases:

 ```php
 SessionKeys::CartItems->exists();